Toddlers - living with toddlers

 Toddlers are learning about food and often want to control what they eat.
 It’s up to parents to provide healthy food and drinks and for toddlers to choose what and how much they want.

 Some toddlers can be fussy eaters.
 Try presenting new foods with foods they are familiar with, but don’t force them.
-They will come to try new things in time (see topics Fussy eating and Feeding toddlers - introduction).
+They will come to try new things in time (see topics Fussy eating - toddlers and young children and Feeding toddlers - introduction).

 Toilet training needs to be as relaxed as you can make it.